 As a builder of your own house, you often face unimagined decision-making questions.
 Particularly during consultations with the responsible architects, problems, proposals and hypotheses are placed on the table, which are foreign to the layman and may create uncertainties.

-With today’s article, we would like to help prepare you for such questions about house construction, particularly when it comes to windows, where we carefully weigh the architectural and subjective meaning of large windows.
+With today’s article, we would like to help prepare you for such questions about house construction, particularly when it comes to large windows, where we carefully weigh the architectural and subjective meaning of large windows.

 Windows are far more than mere openings for the purpose of ushering in light.
 At a house, they are the interface between interior and exterior, which bring the private into contact with the outside world and vice versa connect the environment with the private space.